knno/kengine-archive/docs/0.2/Kengine.md

 ##### **Description**

-Return index of the value in the collection.
+Returns index of the value in the collection.

 **Returns**: <code>Real</code> - The index of the value in the collection.